 Division of Continuing Studies

-For over 80 years, the Division of Continuing Studies (DCS) has been dedicated exclusively to the needs of adult and contemporary learners by meeting students where they are.
+For over 70 years, the Division of Continuing Studies (DCS) has been dedicated exclusively to the needs of adult and contemporary learners by meeting students where they are.
 DCS works to elevate the adult student voice across the institution to foster a culture of inclusion.
 Although the higher education landscape has changed, our core beliefs and guiding principles have not.
 Since our beginning, we’ve worked to raise awareness of the characteristics and circumstances of adult learners, illustrate the value that our multigenerational students bring to UNO, and provide opportunities for undergraduate degree attainment that honors their unique and diverse needs.

 DCS was founded with an entrepreneurial spirit and has sustained a culture of resilience, adaptability, and innovation.
 The nontraditional design of our unit and degree program is what has allowed us, and in turn, our students, to thrive.
 Our expertise is in serving the needs of adult and contemporary learners.
-Our commitment is to helping our students realize their academic goals by honoring their unique needs and circumstances.
+Our commitment is to help our students realize their academic goals by honoring their unique needs and circumstances.
 Our passion is in advocating for a diverse population of learners who do not fit the first-time, full-time mold for whom much of higher education has been designed.

 Our Program

 We offer one degree with multiple Concentrations.
 The Bachelor of Multidisciplinary Studies (BMS) degree program is available online, on-campus, or through a combination of online and on-campus classes.
-Awarded to over 26,000 students since 1950, it is one of the nation’s oldest multidisciplinary degrees and is part of UNO’s longstanding, rich tradition of serving military and veteran students.
+Awarded to over 27,000 students since 1950, it is one of the nation’s oldest multidisciplinary degrees and is part of UNO’s longstanding, rich tradition of serving military and veteran students.

 Campus Locations/Services